jdsandifer/random-quote-machine/README.md

 # Random Quote Machine
-This was a FreeCodeCamp project to create a page that displays random quotes with the option to tweet them.
+This was a FreeCodeCamp project to create a page that displays random quotes with an option to tweet them.
+I chose to use quotes about design (QuotesOnDesign.com) because I like improving my design skills and this would be a way to do that as part of my programming work.
+(I also went through different revisions on the design of the look of the project, too.

-This project was completed on CodePen and can be viewed [here](https://codepen.io/jdsandifer/full/BJpZEw/).
+I completed this project on CodePen and you can see it in action [here](https://codepen.io/jdsandifer/full/pQMxGY).

-The code is copied to GitHub for easier viewing by type (html, scss, javascript).
+I copied the code to GitHub for easier access and viewing.